RayYH/docsify-admonition/README.md

 }
 ```

-After do that, you'll see:
+After doing that, you'll see:

 ![without-label](./images/without-label.png)